 23 Money Questions to Ask if You’re Engaged

 There’s a ring on it!
 Wedding bells faintly ringing in the distant (or not so distant) future!
 You’re planning life together.
-And as such, there’s a whole new slew of money questions.
+And as such, there’s a whole new slew of important financial questions for your future spouse.
 Here we go!

 - How much do we want to spend on a wedding?